Where Do We Poop? City-Wide Simulation of Defecation Behavior for Wastewater-Based Epidemiology: Methodology

 \paragraph{Defecation need parameters.} Each agent is assigned a defecation rate drawn from a uniform distribution bounded by a lower and upper limit $(r_{\min}, r_{\max})$.
 This rate determines how quickly the agent transitions from \textit{no need to defecate} to \textit{urgent need to defecate}.
 After defecation, the fullness level is reset to its maximum and decreases over time based on the individualized rate.
 Once two internal thresholds are crossed, the agent moves sequentially through ``building pressure'', ``need to defecate'', and ``urgent need to defecate'' states.
 If defecation occurs while not in transport, pathogen shedding may take place within the current spatial unit.
 This design produces heterogeneous waste-generation behaviors that drive variability in pathogen deposition across the environment.

 \paragraph{Disease progression parameters.} Disease evolution follows a four-state progression: \textit{susceptible}, \textit{exposed}, \textit{infectious}, and \textit{recovered}.
-The duration of the exposed, infectious, and recovered states are determined by three parameters: incubation period $(D_E)$, infectious period $(D_I)$, and recovery period $(D_R)$.
+The durations of the exposed, infectious, and recovered states are determined by three parameters: incubation period $(D_E)$, infectious period $(D_I)$, and recovery period $(D_R)$.
 Transition is time-dependent, and agents return to the susceptible state after the recovery period, modeling short-term immunity and allowing reinfection.

-\paragraph{Infection transmission parameters.} Transmission is probabilistic and controlled by three main parameters: the infection ratio $(p_{\text{inf}})$, the number of secondary infections that can be attempted by an infectious agent per step $(n_{\text{spread}})$, and the number of individuals potentially infected per contaminated spatial unit $(n_{\text{unit}})$.
-If an infectious agent defecates in a shared unit, the model attempts infection of a subset of nearby agents, enabling both direct human-to-human and indirect environment-mediated spread.
+\paragraph{Infection transmission parameters.} Transmission is probabilistic and controlled by three main parameters: the infection ratio $(p_{\text{inf}})$, the number of secondary infections that can be attempted by an infectious agent per step $(n_{\text{spread}})$, and the number of infection attempts associated with a shared spatial unit $(n_{\text{unit}})$.
+During co-location events, the model evaluates a subset of nearby agents as potential transmission targets, enabling direct human-to-human spread across shared spatial units.

 \paragraph{Pathogen shedding parameters.} Infectious agents shed pathogens at a rate sampled from a uniform distribution in $[0, 1]$.
 The pathogen load is updated using a gamma-like shedding curve that increases early in the infectious period, peaks, and then declines during recovery.
-This supports temporal variation in environmental contamination and captures diverse shedding profiles.
+This supports temporal variation in shedding kinetics and captures diverse shedding profiles between individuals.